SuleymanDemirelKazakhstan/diploma-project-team-spirit/README.md

  - **Usability:** The site should be user-friendly and understandable.
  - **Security:** Only a user with the "site admin" role can assign roles to other users to avoid any data security issues.
  - **Data integrity:** The system must keep backup copies of data so that it can be restored.
- - **Environmental:** The auction must run from Monday to Friday from 9 to 6 pm.
+ - **Environmental:** The auction must run from Monday to Friday from 9am to 6pm.
  - **Compatibility:** The website must support Windows 10.

 ## Risks